21 Best RV Campgrounds on the Beach | East Coast Guide

 Park your RV in the shade of wind-sculpted trees, with a view of the ocean.
 Take a walk on the marsh boardwalk, hike one of the rustic nature trails, or try your hand at the fishing pier.
 Don’t forget to visit the historic lighthouse and climb 130 feet to the top, to take in a sweeping view of the shoreline below.

 The campground offers 117 RV campsites with water and electric hook-ups.
 Some sites can accommodate RVs up to 40 feet long.
-There are modern restrooms with hot showers, a dump station, and free WiFi throughout.
+Modern restrooms have hot showers, a dump station, and free WiFi.

 The park also offers over eight miles of biking and hiking trails through the maritime forest.
 Don’t forget to climb to the top of the historic Hunting Island Lighthouse.
 Interesting footnote: The war scenes in the movie Forest Gump were filmed in this park.